the-paulus/ShellScripts/README.md

-# ShellScripts
+# ToolBox
-This repository is a collection of shell scripts and functions that help save me time and make my life easier.
+This repository is a collection of scripts (Bash, PHP, or Python) and configurations that make my life easier.